dxw/playbook/src/tech/web-accessibility.md

 * Review the GOV.UK Service Manual
   [(Understanding WCAG 2.1)](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag)
-  to check your designs meets all the criteria to level AA or above.
+  to check your designs meet all the criteria to level AA or above.
 * Use a tool such as [Who can use](https://whocanuse.com/) to check all colour combinations meet WCAG grading of level AA or above.
 * Refer to the [GOV.UK Design System](https://design-system.service.gov.uk/) for